 - Seminyak (2 nights)

 Nusa Dua is where you will find most 5 star resorts.
-If you want to be away from the crowd and in need of a relaxing holiday, then Nusa Dua should be your pick.
+If you want to be away from the crowd and are in need of a relaxing holiday, then Nusa Dua should be your pick.

 Pandawa Beach, one of the most beautiful beaches in Bali, is only a short drive away from Nusa Dua.
 Tanjung Benoa, Nusa Dua’s neighbour, has a wide variety of water sports available.
 Nusa Dua serves as a great base, since it is an easy driving distance to Jimbaran, Seminyak and Uluwatu for day trips and dinner.
 It is less crowded and hence, no traffic, plus the beaches are calmer.
 But being away from the crowd has its cons – it lacks culture.